-- The reference to a 'legal education and training system' (TOR 2) has been construed narrowly in the light of the later TORs to refer to training for the profession of solicitor or barrister.
-Other forms of professional or paraprofessional legal education, and the subject of public legal education, though important in their own right, are deemed to fall outside the remit of this Review. - The focus on 'pre-qualification' (TOR 6) education and training is taken to include workplace learning undertaken as part of the formal training contract or pupillage stages.
+• The reference to a 'legal education and training system' (TOR 2) has been construed narrowly in the light of the later TORs to refer to training for the profession of solicitor or barrister.
+Other forms of professional or paraprofessional legal education, and the subject of public legal education, though important in their own right, are deemed to fall outside the remit of this Review, although we have noted that there may be some scope for the university system to assist with the development of new training paths towards qualification as a solicitor, in particular.
+The focus on 'pre-qualification' (TOR 6) education and training is taken to include workplace learning undertaken as part of the formal training contract or pupillage stages.
 Arrangements for continuing legal education/continuing professional development are thus outside the scope of the Review.
 We return to this point in the concluding section of the Report, and in our recommendations.

 We have organised the substantive review and recommendations in this Report to align with the existing academic, vocational, and workplace training phases of the current system.
-Consequently, the

-TORs are addressed in an integrated fashion throughout this Report, rather than sequentially, as most of them apply to more than one of the existing stages.
+Consequently, the TORs are addressed in an integrated fashion throughout this Report, rather than sequentially, as most of them apply to more than one of the existing stages.

-1.3 The Review Process
+1.3 The review process

-This Review has been conducted on the basis of a combination of extensive desk research and focused stakeholder consultation and interviews.
+This Review has been conducted on the basis of a combination of extensive desk research as well as stakeholder consultation and face to face interviews.
 Substantive work by the Consultants commenced in late August 2015, leading to the issue of a short consultation paper to stakeholders selected by SCLET, in October 2015.2 Responses to the initial consultation paper were received between mid-November and the final deadline of 20th January 2016, though some extensions to that deadline were agreed.

 All stakeholders were invited to attend a follow-up interview and discussion with the Consultants, if the stakeholders so wished.
-Interviews were conducted in Hong Kong during the week beginning 14th December 2015.3 The interviews were recorded with the consent of participants, and verbatim written transcripts produced.
+Interviews were conducted in Hong Kong during the week beginning 14th December 2015.
+The interviews were recorded with the consent of participants, and verbatim written transcripts produced.
 These transcripts were then reviewed by the Consultants and have been used in the process of preparing this Report.
-A summary of draft recommendations was submitted to SCLET in October 2017, shortly before completion of this interim report.
+A summary of draft recommendations was submitted to SCLET in October 2017, shortly before completion of the Interim Report.

-It should be noted that the raw number of responses was quite low: 19 initial responses out of a total of === stakeholders contacted.
-In accounting for the response rate, some respondents, either in writing or in interviews, have observed that the present Review had followed-on quite close behind the Hong Kong Law Society's own consultation on its proposals for a new entry examination.
+It should be noted that the raw number of responses was quite low: 19 initial responses out of a total of 68 stakeholders contacted.
+In accounting for the response rate, some respondents, either in writing or in interviews, have observed that the present Review had followed-on quite closely behind the Hong Kong Law Society's own consultation on its proposals for a new entry examination.
 While the remit of the SCLET Review is wider, there was obvious overlap.
 It may be, therefore, that the low response rate reflected a degree of 'consultation fatigue', or an expectation that views already expressed to the Law Society consultation would either be reflected in a published report from the Society, or otherwise shared with the SCLET Consultants.
+In fact, however, the Consultants were not shown the outcome of consultations undertaken by the Law Society.